 The Home Building Process

-All of our construction takes between 150 to 170 days, depending on your floor plan, selected upgrades and weather conditions during the building process.
+Home construction typically takes between 150 to 170 days, depending on the floor plan, material availablity and weather conditions during the building process.

-Within this timeframe, your house construction will follow the eight steps below.
+Within this timeframe, house construction will follow the eight steps below.

 Steps to building a New Home